Retro illustration of a woman wearing a Not Today Satan t-shirt and raising a hand to reject chaos in a cluttered office scene.

 Wear the Mood

-The Not Today Satan t-shirt from Milk Sandwich is printed on soft Bella+Canvas unisex cotton.
-Bold graphic.
-Clear message.
-The kind of shirt that gets knowing nods from strangers and concerned looks from your boss.
+If you say “Not Today Satan” at least twice a week, and if you have read this far you absolutely do, you might as well make it official.
+The Not Today Satan t-shirt from Milk Sandwich is an original design printed on soft unisex cotton, printed on demand, $30.
+Bold graphic, clear message, the kind of shirt that earns knowing nods from strangers and concerned looks from your boss.

 Shop the Not Today Satan T-Shirt